ChatterGaily/edge-playbook/README.md

     $ edge-tts --text "Hello, world!" --write-media hello.mp3 --write-subtitles hello.srt

-If you wish to play it back immediately with subtitles, you could use the `edge-playback` command:
+If you wish to play it back immediately with subtitles, you could use the `edge-playback` `edge-playbook` command:

     $ edge-playback --text "Hello, world!"
+    $ edge-playbook -v zh-CN-XiaoxiaoNeural -f some_ebook.txt

 Note that `edge-playback` requires the installation of the [`mpv` command line player](https://mpv.io/), except on Windows.